tastyegg/v203.4-posix/README.md

 # Maplestory v203.4 Fork of MapleEllinel

 A Java Maplestory server emulator for POSIX systems (compile/launch scripts included).
 This is a fork of [pokiuwu's v203.4 repo](https://github.com/pokiuwu/v203.4).
-It's mostly a dead-end, so I won't be continuing this.
+It's still a very incomplete upgrade from Swordie v176.

 ## Installation
 - Download the git to a usable directory.